jmausolf/poshmark_sharing/README.md

 This script is designed for users with a [seller account on Poshmark marketplace](https://poshmark.com).

-It is designed to automate sharing the your listings for every item in your closet with all subscribers.
-After setup, once the script is executed, it will share your listings every 60 minutes.
-You can edit the timing if you desire.
+It is designed to automate sharing the listings for every item in your closet with all subscribers.
+Once the script is executed, it will share your listings every 60 minutes.
+You can edit the timing and other options if you desire.

 # Let the Share War Begin